Shac0x/Maximum-koreader/README.md

 - **Zoom Functionality**: Two-finger tap on any quadrant to zoom it to fullscreen.
 - **Auto-rotate**: Automatically rotates landscape pages to landscape orientation.
 - **Rotation Direction**: Choose between clockwise (90°) or counter-clockwise (270°) rotation.
+- **Page Split**: Splits landscape pages into two views (left half, then right half).
 - **Persistent Settings**: Hold any option to save it as default.
-- **Toggle Modes**: Enable or disable grid mode and auto-rotate independently.
+- **Toggle Modes**: Enable or disable grid mode, auto-rotate and page split independently.
 - **Supported Formats**: Works with CBZ, CBR and PDF files.

 ---